Code-Institute-Submissions/LAMcGuinness-MS3/README.md

 Font was imported from [GoogleFonts](https://fonts.google.com/).
 I choose the Montserrat font as it was a clean clear and easy to read font.

 ### Wireframes

+wireframes were created using balsamic and can be found here [balsamiq](https://balsamiq.cloud/sugq8ue/p64h7n6/rC1D1)

 ## Features
 * Navigation Bar & Side Nav Bar